 Palm Oil Pledge

 Whole Foods Market is concerned with the social and environmental impacts of palm oil production in tropical rainforest ecosystems around the world.
-Whole Foods is committed to protecting rainforests, communities and our global climate.
+Whole Foods Market is committed to protecting rainforests, communities and our global climate.

 Other Green Initiatives